-In the fourth fiscal quarter of fiscal year 2017, we recognized approximately \$1.4 million of revenue as a result of payments received in that fiscal year in advance of due dates which fell in the following fiscal year, resulting in approximately \$1.3 million lower revenue due to the net impact of early payments in fiscal year 2017.
+In the fourth fiscal quarter of fiscal year 2017, we recognized approximately \$6.1 million of revenue as a result of payments received in that fiscal year in advance of due dates which fell in the following fiscal year, resulting in approximately \$3.4 million of net benefit to revenue of early payments recognized in fiscal year 2017.
 Similarly, in the fourth quarter of fiscal year 2016, we recognized approximately \$2.7 million of revenue as a result of early payments received in advance of due dates which were in fiscal year 2017.
 For the fiscal year 2016, the net benefit to revenue of early payments was approximately \$2.7 million.